sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform6.svg'</img>

 There are several ways to repeat notes.
-The Repeat block will play a sequence of notes multiple times; the Duplicate block will repeat each note in a sequence.
+The *Repeat* block will play a sequence of notes multiple times; the *Duplicate* block will repeat each note in a sequence.

-In the example, on the left, the result would be Sol, Re, Sol, Sol, Re, Sol, Sol, Re, Sol, Sol, Re, Sol; on the right the result would be Sol, Sol, Sol, Sol, Re, Re, Re, Re, Sol, Sol, Sol, Sol.
+In the example, on the left, the result would be `Sol, Re, Sol, Sol, Re, Sol, Sol, Re, Sol, Sol, Re, Sol`; on the right the result would be `Sol, Sol, Sol, Sol, Re, Re, Re, Re, Sol, Sol, Sol, Sol`.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform7.svg'</img>

-Swing works on pairs of notes, adding some duration to the first note and taking the same amount from the second note.
+The *Swing* block works on pairs of notes, adding some duration to the first note and taking the same amount from the second note.

 Tie also works on pairs of notes, combining them into one note.
 (The notes must be identical in pitch, but can vary in rhythm.)

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform8.svg'</img>

-Set volume will change the volume of the notes.
+The *Set volume* block will change the volume of the notes.
 The default is 50; the range is 0 (silence) to 100 (full volume).

-Crescendo will increase (or decrease) the volume of the contained notes by an amount specified.
+The *Crescendo* block will increase (or decrease) the volume of the contained notes by an amount specified.

-Staccato will play back notes in tight bursts while maintaining the specified rhymic value of the notes.
+The *Staccato* block will play back notes in tight bursts while maintaining the specified rhymic value of the notes.

-Slur will run a note past its noted duration, blending it into the next note.
+The *Slur* block will run a note past its noted duration, blending it into the next note.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform9.svg'</img>

-Interval calculates an interval, e.g., a fifth, and adds the additional pitches to a note.
-In the figure, we add sol to do and do to fa.
+The *Interval* block calculates an interval, e.g., a fifth, and adds the additional pitches to a note.
+In the figure, we add `Sol` to `Do` and `Do` to `Fa`.

-Articulation changes the volume of a group of notes.
+The *Articulation* block changes the volume of a group of notes.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform10.svg'</img>

-The Set Key block will change the key and mode of the mapping between solfege, e.g., do, re, mi, to note names, e.g., C, D, E. Modes include Major and Minor, Chromatic, and a number of more exotic modes, such as Bebop, Geez, Maqam, et al.
+The *Set Key* block will change the key and mode of the mapping between solfege, e.g., `Do`, `Re`, `Mi`, to note names, e.g., `C`, `D`, `E`, when in C Major.
+Modes include Major and Minor, Chromatic, and a number of more exotic modes, such as Bebop, Geez, Maqam, et al.

 3. Voices
 ---------

-Each Start block runs as a separate voice in Music blocks.
+Each *Start* block runs as a separate voice in Music blocks.
 (When you click on the Run button, all of the Start blocks are run concurrently.)

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/voices1.svg'</img>